 When the board takes significant or reiterated decisions about which a director has expressed serious reservations, then he or she must draw the pertinent conclusions.
 Directors resigning for such causes should set out their reasons in the letter referred to in the next recommendation.

-The terms of this recommendation should also apply to the secretary of the board, director or otherwise.
+The terms of this recommendation should also apply to the secretary of the board, even if he/she is not a director.